go-task/task/docs/docs/experiments/any_variables.md

         cmd: echo {{.ITEM}}
 ```

 This also works for maps.
+When looping over a map we also make an additional
+`{{.KEY}}` variable availabe that holds the string value of the map key.
-However, remember that maps are unordered, so the
+Remember that maps are unordered, so the order in which the items are looped
-order in which the items are looped over is random:
+over is random:

 ```yaml
 version: 3